Grand Hotel (1932 film): Legacy

-The film holds an 88% approval rating on Rotten Tomatoes, based on 50 reviews, with an average rating of 7.6/10.
+The film holds an 85% approval rating on Rotten Tomatoes, based on 55 reviews.
 The site's consensus reads: "Perhaps less a true film than a series of star-studded vignettes, Grand Hotel still remains an entertaining look back at a bygone Hollywood era."

 Writing in 2009, Blake Goble of The Michigan Daily called it "the original Ocean's Eleven for its star power", and compared it to Gosford Park "for its dense structure and stories".
 He added "[T]he pacing is quick, the acting is eloquent, and the stories are actually interesting.
 It's pure theatricality.
 But Hotel lasted thanks to its simplicity, and the star power doesn't hurt either.
 This is grand, old Hollywood captured on film."

 In 2022, Leila Jordan of Paste magazine noted the film as highly influential: "Recognizable names, intersecting stories and a cast that makes you go “wait they’re in this too?”
 Grand Hotel didn’t invent the genre, but it was the first to assemble the pieces into a sensational hit."